Sedation Dentistry – Carmichael, CA

 Why Choose Sheng Ji, DDS, MD Oral & Maxillofacial Surgery for Sedation Dentistry?

-• Extensive Training in the Safe Administration of all Forms of Anesthesia
+- Extensive Training in All Forms of Anesthesia

 Nitrous oxide is so safe that it can even be used to help very young children, though it’s also effective for fully-grown adults.
 A patient simply inhales the odorless gas through a nasal mask to help them become more tranquil during a procedure.
 It only takes a few minutes for a patient to experience the effects, and once the appointment is over and the mask is removed, they quickly go away, allowing a patient to go straight back to their day without interruption.